lavanet/lava/x/pairing/README.md

 #### Freeze

 Freeze Mode enables the Provider to temporarily suspend their node's operation during maintenance to avoid bad Quality of Service (QoS).
 Freeze/Unfreeze is applied on the next Epoch.
 The Provider can initiate multiple Freeze actions with one command.

+#### Jail

+If a provider is down and is being reported as such by users it will be jailed.
+The first 3 times jail is temporary for 1H and will be removed automatically.
+After 3 consecutive jails the provider will e jailed for 24H and set to a frozen state, to continue activity the provider must send unfreeze transaction after jail time is over.

 ### Pairing